AmazingMonster/conceptrodon/README.md

 - Varybivore.
 It contains functions that take value(non-type) arguments and output a function of signature template<template<auto...> class...>.
 - Pagelivore.
 It contains functions of signature template<template<auto...> class...> and output functions that take value(non-type) arguments.

-While there are many exceptions, these rules guide my decision-making.
+While there are many exceptions, these rules guide the majority of decision-making.

+## Speed
+Many functions are tested against boost::mp11.
+If the function being tested is slower than its counterpart, the implementation from boost::mp11 will be used.
+Therefore, Conceptrodon is generally faster than mp11.
+Tests can be found in tests/unit.

+## Future
+Descriptions will be gradually added to each function.
+The purpose of this library is to facilitate another project, which is to create a new form of QWidget that can install various features via template parameters.
+This library will be tested and modified as the other project progresses.